The next trip awaits: Rethink travel customer engagement during COVID-19

 Unify your data to derive critical insights.

-As COVID-19 has necessitated the implementation of social distancing measures by governments to arrest the pandemic’s spread, travel brands are no exception to the need to undergo a drastic shift towards digital to stay in touch and continue to nurture the customer relationships they’ve worked so hard to build.
+As governments have mandated social distancing and other measures to stem the pandemic’s spread, travel brands find themselves having to make a drastic shift toward digital just to stay in touch with their audiences and continue to nurture the customer relationships they’ve worked so hard to build.

-More often than not, this digital shift is undermined by the fact that brands’ audience data is scattered across siloed systems and channels.
+More often than not, this digital shift is undermined by volumes of disparate audience data scattered across the brand’s siloed systems and channels.
 Such a fragmented data foundation will make it impossible for brands to engage their customers in consistently relevant digital experiences—something that will only become more critical in the absence of face-to-face interactions.

 The first step, then, would be to map out all of the brand’s data sources: booking systems, web, mobile app, call centers, OTA, offline travel agent systems, social media, ad platforms, CRMs, and so on.
-The brand then needs to introduce the right tools, such as an integrated CDP, to consolidate all of these sources to create one continuously augmented data foundation, which will allow the brand to identify, progressively profile, and engage consumers relevantly.
+Then, introduce the right tools, such as an integrated CDP, to consolidate all of these sources to create one continuously augmented data foundation, which will allow the brand to identify, progressively profile, and engage consumers relevantly.

 Create offers and experiences that matter.

-What a unified data foundation can deliver is a singular, evolving view of the customer as they interact with the travel brand across digital touch points.
+A unified data foundation can deliver a singular, evolving view of individual customers as they interact with the brand across digital touch points.
 This enables you to glean the insights that can drive truly meaningful communications and personally compelling offerings tailored to diverse audience members.
-It paves the way for doing much more than reminding your customers that their loyalty points will remain valid when everything reopens.
+It paves the way for doing much more than politely reminding your customers that their loyalty points will remain valid when everything reopens.

 Why not take it one step further?
 Most of us have no doubt seen reports of international students around the world either stranded or prevented from resuming their education because of quarantine measures.
-Others, like people in distant relationships or with families who reside abroad, are unsure as to when they can see their loved ones again.
+Others, such as those in long-distance relationships or with families who reside abroad, remain unsure about when they will see their loved ones again.
 With unified data and the right tools, you will be able to more closely examine your customers’ frequency of travel to or stays in a particular destination.
 Airlines, for example, can identify such groups from their existing audience database and target them with discounted tickets to their frequently visited destinations or count-down personalized communications to give them something to look forward to once the lockdown is lifted.